Slavic influence on Romanian: Loanwords

 Although the Re-latinization of Romanian created synonyms to, or replaced a number of Slavic and other loanwords in the 19th century, about 20% of the Romanian vocabulary is still of Slavic origin.
 The earliest Slavic loanwords which became part of the basic vocabulary are the most likely to have survived.
 For instance, prag ("threshold"), nevastă ("wife") and rai ("heaven") survived, but postelnic ("chamberlain") disappeared.

 Romanians adopted Slavic loanwords in three chronological stages: firstly from Proto-Slavic, then from a South Slavic language (associated with Old Church Slavonic), and finally from individual Slavic languages of Southeastern, Central and Eastern Europe.
 Certain Slavic terms were borrowed twice: both the popular verb a sfârși and the educated form a săvârși derives from the Slavic term for "finish, complete" (sŭvŭršiti).
 About 80 loanwords contain the Proto-Slavic *TorT-syllable before it underwent radical changes during the formation of Slavic languages.
 This old syllable began with a consonant, which was followed by the vowel e or o and the consonant r or l, with a consonant closing the syllable.
-The Romanian world for hillock (măgură) was likely also borrowed from a reconstructed Proto-Slavic *măgula form.
+The Romanian word for hillock (măgură) was likely also borrowed from a reconstructed Proto-Slavic *măgula form.
 Romanian adopted most Slavic loanwords after the change of the original *TorT-syllables was completed in the South Slavic languages in the middle of the 9th century.
 The third phase of the adoption of Slavic loanwords started after the dissolution of Common Romanian.
 During this stage, the speakers of particular dialects started to borrow terms from the neighboring Slavic peoples.
 Ukrainian, Polish and Russian influenced the 13th century Daco-Romanian dialects of Moldavia and Maramureș; Serbian loanwords appeared in the Daco-Romanian variants of Banat and Crișana; Bulgarian influenced the Wallachian dialects of Daco-Romanian; Istro-Romanian was exposed to a strong Croatian influence for centuries; while Aromanian and Megleno-Romanian were strongly influenced by Bulgarian and Macedonian.